fawad1997/CI_CRUD/README.md

 Database name and server user/password added in database.php file

-/htaccess file added to hide index.php from url
+.htaccess file added to hide index.php from url

+#Commit no 4
+1.html and url helpers added in autoload
+2.added base controller
+3.added css and js files
+4.navbar designed